256dpi/lungo/README.md

 ## Motivation

-The document-oriented database MongoDB has become a widely used data store for applications developed with the Go programming language.
+The document-oriented database MongoDB has become a widely used data store for many applications developed with the Go programming language.
 Both, the deprecated `mgo` and the official `mongo` driver offer a sophisticated interface to connect to a deployment and ingest and extract data using various commands.
 While this is enough for most projects, there are situations in which one thinks: "It would